PatZino/PatZino/README.md

 - ⚡ Fun fact: ...
 -->

-### Let's make this world an easy place, by providing solutions to everyday task one line of code at a time.
+### Let's make this world fun, by providing solutions to everyday task one line of code at a time.